adriano-fonseca/waes-assigment/README.md

 Of course this is an improvement suggestion.
 Currently we are on the middle of the path, but we could implement that with litle affort.
 In Order to persue the HATEOS level 2 at leaest a try to keep the conventions about the HTTP Verbs, to use post to create data, delete to remove and get to retrieve them.
-When some change in Data is tried using POST The sistem generate a HTTP 405 (method not allowed).
+When some change in Data is tried using POST The system generate a HTTP 405 (method not allowed).
 Therefore, a nice improvement would be implement the endpoints to update left and right data.